esignor/CCGR/README.md

 ✅ You’re now ready to run the CCGR scripts.

 *Note:*
 On systems with limited memory, Conda may crash during installation.
-In that case, we recommend using the pip-based installation below.
+In that case, we recommend using the **pip-based installation** below.

-If using a Conda environment, always make sure that you are actually working within the intended environment (e.g., ccgr_env).
+If using a Conda environment, always make sure that you are actually working within the intended environment (e.g., *ccgr_env*).
 Some useful commands to verify this include checking that the pip and python executables are pointing to the Conda environment and not the system installation:

 ```
-which python
+which python    # alternative: which pip
 ```
 Expected correct terminal output:
 ```